We’re delighted you’ve decided to contribute your energy and talents to CASP’s mission!

 To serve as a CASP volunteer, you need to sign the following agreement by entering your name and pressing the “I AGREE” button below.

 I have read and understood the volunteer policies outlined above and am willing to undertake volunteer assignments in compliance with those policies.
-This means that I will follow CASP’s rules for drivers, will not work alone with asylum seekers without meeting CASP’s requirement for a criminal background check, and will follow CASP’s policies on sexual misconduct and abuse prevention.
+This means that I will follow CASP’s rules for drivers, will not work alone with asylum seekers without meeting CASP’s requirement for a criminal background check, and will follow CASP’s policies on publicity, confidentiality, and sexual misconduct and abuse prevention.